Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 9. Hack isContract
       There is a assembly code which can be used to if there is contract on etherium address.
       Here you can bypass it calling it when deploying the contract.

+## 10. Random number hacking
+            There is no good source of random number in solidity.
+In this example blockhash with previous block and blocktime is used to generate random number.
+But its can be computed with another contract.